realnimish/polkadot-amm/tutorial.md

 # Introduction

 In this tutorial, we will learn how to build an AMM having features - Provide, Withdraw & Swap with trading fees & slippage tolerance.
 We will build the smart contract in ink! (a rust based eDSL language) and then see how to deploy it on a public testnet and will create our frontend in ReactJS.
-Also, we will not deal with external tokens in the AMM instead, we will maintain our own mapping storing the balance of the accounts to keep things simple!

 # Prerequisites